particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 ## Certification

 {{box op="start" cssClass="boxed warningBox"}}
-The Monitor One DK (Developer's Kit) is currently in the engineering sample stage.
+The Monitor One Developer's Edition is currently in the engineering sample stage.

 Certification is not expected until September or October 2023.
 {{box op="end"}}